Let's detox in the monastery – Detoxify the body with TEM

 Detoxify the body through movement

 We had chosen a midsummer day for our hike through the Pesenbachtal.
-The sun was already shining hotly from the sky at 10.00 a.m. in the morning.
+The sun was already shining hotly from the sky at 10.00 a.m.
 “And a hike is supposed to provide relaxation?” was my first thought.
-Otherwise heat doesn't motivate me to hike.
+Otherwise, heat doesn't motivate me to hike.
 Nevertheless, our hike through the river valley was pure pleasure.
 Steep valley walls and the leafy canopies of the trees protected us from the sun's rays.
 The sound of the stream accompanied us on our way.
-In between, benches invited you to rest.
+In between, benches invited us to rest.
 We always used these for breaks at the stream.
 We therefore found our hike through the valley to be pure relaxation.
 The movement was therefore great fun.
 However, sore muscles were included.

 Medicinal plants were used the next day.
 There was a herbal stamp massage to relieve muscle tension.
 The nuns make the stamps themselves.
 They get the herbs for this from their herb garden.
 From this, stamps are bound in linen.
 The masseuse heats this in oil and then uses it for the massage.
 Before that there is a brush massage that cleanses the skin and prepares it for the stamp massage.